-Submission: Follow the submission procedure used for the previous assignment, replacing hw03 with hw04 in the obvious places.
+Submission: Follow the submission procedure used for earlier homeworks, putting hw05 in the obvious place in the file-name.

 Reminders Recall, from the previous assignment, policies on collaboration and the use of external resources.
 Ask for clarifications if anything is unclear.
 The suggestions in the previous assignment apply to this one too.
 Use the newsgroup for all questions and discussions unless the matter is private.